smaurice101/acnsmauricedsmas/README.md

 #### Main functions:

 - **_dotraining_**
        - Executes hundreds of agents, running hundreds of advanced algorithms.
-A master agent then chooses the BEST algorithm the best          models your data.
+A master agent then chooses the BEST algorithm that best          models your data.
 - **_dopredictions_**
        - After training, make high quality predictions.